FANUC Standard Interface Commands

 PieceSN

-This parameter indicates the ID of the string register that stores the SN of the part.
+This parameter indicates the string register ID that stores the part SN.
 The part SN, also known as the part serial number, is the unique identifier of the part.
 The part SN can contain letters and digits and cannot exceed 30 characters in length.

 Output Parameters